 Stereogum: "Her yearning for simplicity is mirrored in a minimal but powerful arrangement, just one example of why this album will be the perfect soundtrack for wanderlusting."

-- VOGUE: On the Road with Folk Singer Melaena Cadiz and Fashion Photographer Mikael Kennedy "a meandering mix of country and folk that evokes the most isolated areas of the country and the people who call those places home.”
+VOGUE: "A meandering mix of country and folk that evokes the most isolated areas of the country and the people who call those places home.”

-- American Songwriter: Video Premiere ”the galloping, lyrical ‘Neon Drag’ sounds like: vintage Bob Dylan meets Emmylou”
+American Songwriter: "The galloping, lyrical ‘Neon Drag’ sounds like: vintage Bob Dylan meets Emmylou”